Explicit Galois obstruction and descent for hyperelliptic curves with tamely cyclic reduced automorphism group: Explicit obstruction and descent

+\begin{remark} Proposition~\ref{prop:covdesc} is especially useful for sextic and octavic covariants $c$, since for these, the results from~\cite{mestre} and~\cite[Sec.2]{lrs} allow us to test effectively whether it has trivial automorphism group.
+Moreover, in these cases effective methods to determine the descent obstruction are available, as well as methods to determine an explicit descent if this obstruction vanishes. \end{remark}

-At least in characteristic $0$ and genus $g \leq 2^7$, a covariant $c$ with the properties requested above exists.
-Indeed, if we let $f$ be a binary form defining $\Xm$, then the covariant form $c = (f,f)_{2 g - 2}$ is generically a non-singular binary octavic with trivial automorphism group.
-This can easily be proved by using a computer algebra package to randomly produce a single example of such an $f$ and resume the proof of \cite[Prop.1.8]{lrs}.
-To prove the generic existence of such a covariant for general genus, let alone for all hyperelliptic curves with trivial reduced automorphism group, seems to be more involved.
+\begin{remark} At least in characteristic $0$ and genus $g \leq 2^7$, a covariant $c$ with the properties in Proposition~\ref{prop:covdesc} exists.
+More precisely, if we let $f$ be a generic binary form defining $\Xm$, then the covariant form $c = (f,f)_{2 g - 2}$ is a nonsingular binary octavic with trivial automorphism group.

+Given a genus $g$, this statement is easy to verify with a computer algebra package; by the proof of \cite[Prop.2.9]{lrs}, it suffices to produce a single example of such an $f$.
+Usually the first randomly chosen $f$ already works, in line with our expectations that a covariant $c$ should generically always exist.
+On the other hand, to prove the existence of such a covariant in the generic case for arbitrary genus, let alone for all hyperelliptic curves with trivial reduced automorphism group, seems to be more involved. \end{remark}